rmaciver/ufo-kit-docker/readme.md

 # Dockerfiles for UFO framework
 Dockerfiles for x86_64 GNU/Linux that include components of the UFO framework for tomographic data processing.
-The following Dockerfile is included: ufo-kit-base/Dockerfile
+The following Dockerfiles are included:

+* ufo-kit-base/Dockerfile.
+Install the .deb packages with apt-get in Ubuntu
+* ufo-kit-dev/Dockerfile.
+Install ufo-core and ufo-filters from source.

 ## Features
 * Installation of UFO-core and UFO-filters Debian packages